Collederas/collederas.com/content/blog/unreal-profile/unreal-profile.md

 Will this fix the original crash definitively?
 I hope!
 But I can't really guarantee that there aren't other possible causes yet.

-But for sure this was a very nasty leak that is now patched for good.
+For sure this was a very nasty leak that is now patched for good.

 I'll be sure to update the post should I gain more insights on why the bomb field is causing uncontrolled UObject spawning and if this fix was enough to guarantee a crash free experience for the testers.